A nice big pot of healthy Italian wedding soup is always a fabulous dinner to come home to.

 Italian wedding soup, while tasty to be sure, has a rather generalized flavor profile.
 And all I mean by that is, that this soup will pair well with just about anything you enjoy eating with soup.
 Here are some suggestions:

 As with most foods, the healthiest soups are the ones with the best ingredients.
 Real food ingredients that have some actual nutrition without all the additives and chemicals you find in processed, manufactured foods.
 But beyond that, soups that are a little lighter on the saturated fats are always a good thing.

-We all need a little bit of saturated fats.
+We all need a few saturated fats.
 The problem arises when we constantly eat too much of it.
-So cream and cheese based soups are often the culprits if the rest of your eating plan is also full of those things.
+So cream and cheese-based soups are often the culprits if the rest of your eating plan is also full of those things.

 In this case, we have a broth-based soup with all-natural ingredients.
 It’s filled with veggies, and if you use a whole grain or alternative pasta (I used chickpea flour pasta), you really can’t go wrong.

 2 tbsp. oil – Use whatever oil you are comfortable with.
 A light flavored oil is best, but use whatever you usually cook with.

 1 cup sliced carrots – I used baby carrots for their smaller size.
 But you can use regular carrots too if you prefer.